Research

 Florida Keys Shark Lab

-We conduct research at the Florida Keys Shark Lab to determine the distribution and abundance of sharks, skates and rays in the Northern Florida Keys.
+We conduct research at the Florida Keys Shark Lab to better understand and conserve sharks, rays, and their habitats through innovative science, education, and community engagement.

 Ocean First Institute conducts shark research at the Florida Keys Shark Lab.